eldavenport/tiw-sst/README.md

 1. **Input**: 14 days of daily SST anomaly fields from a large Pacific region (10°N-10°S, 150°W-110°W)
 2. **Output**: 5-day forecast of SST anomalies in the TIW-active region (5°N-3°S, 145°W-135°W)
+_anomalies are relative to the last day of the input sequence, focusing on short-term forecasts_

 Visit the [online documentation](https://eldavenport.github.io/tiw-sst/).